What is an Indemnity Policy and Do I Need One?

 As a buyer, your conveyancer’s role is to conduct fact-finding on your behalf.
 This includes investigating the property title for any ownership issues, conducting third-party searches, and requesting information directly from the seller’s solicitors.

-It is to make sure you are fully aware of the responsibilities and liabilities that come with your property, and to ensure you are not left dealing with the costs of something that happened to the property in the past.
-However, sometimes certain ‘grey areas’ remain.
-For example, the paperwork granting building regulation consent for a completed extension is missing.
+It ensures you are fully aware of the responsibilities and liabilities that come with your property, so you are not left blindsided by the costs of something that happened to the property in the past.

+However, sometimes certain ‘grey areas’ remain, such as the missing paperwork granting building regulation consent for a completed extension.
 Or, in other situations, your conveyancer may have submitted a search to the local authority, but delays in receiving the results might jeopardise the whole transaction.
-This is where an indemnity policy comes in.
-This type of insurance offers you protection against the costs of legal liabilities that you could find yourself facing in the future.

 What does an indemnity policy cover?

-As an example, let’s say it comes to light that there’s a defect in your property extension which means it doesn’t comply with building regulations.
+As an example, let’s say it comes to light that there’s a defect in your property extension, which means it doesn’t comply with building regulations.
 You can’t claim on the policy to have the problem fixed.
 You can, however, rely on the policy to cover the costs of enforcement action taken by the local authority for breach of the regulations.

 Why do you need an indemnity policy?